MaxInvent

 1-2 hours depending on SKU count

 A buffer is stock held back from the channel.
 If you physically have 100 units and set a 10% buffer, Amazon and eBay see 90.
-This absorbs the race-condition window during concurrent sales.
-Start with 10% for fast-movers, 5% for slow-movers, 15-20% for anything selling 20+ units/day.
+This helps absorb the race-condition window during concurrent sales.
+Start with 10% for fast-movers, 5% for slow-movers, and model higher buffers for anything selling 20+ units/day.

 • Fast-movers (5+ sales/day per channel) need larger buffers because the race window has more collisions.